nishitsardessai/FormulaShare/README.md

 The project is currently in beta.
 Code provided should work but no promises!
 The following is a list of areas which will be worked on in due course:
 * Apex unit tests for all code
 * Automated deployment of triggers and sharing reasons using metadata API (a la the wonderful [DeclareativeLookupRollupSummary](https://github.com/afawcett/declarative-lookup-rollup-summaries))
+* Full adoption of the Enterprise Apex Pattern design approach (abstracting of selector layer)
-* Packaging into a managed package and publication on AppExchange
+* Packaging and publication on AppExchange
 * Managed scheduling of batch job and configuration parameters in managed package setup
 * Lightning interface for metadata rule configuration
 * Improved error handling and validation